ECTS

 CC : 2 written homework - 30% (1 session)

-Master the molecular concepts regulating major cellular processes related to dynamic cell morphology, cell adhesion, cell division, etc.
+Master molecular concepts regulating major cellular processes linked to dynamic cell morphology, cell adhesion, cell division, etc.

--To know how to make the link between the development of certain pathologies and the deregulation of these molecular mechanisms.
+-Know how to link the development of certain pathologies to the deregulation of these molecular mechanisms.

--Be able to critically and synthetically analyze figures from scientific articles in English
+-Be able to critically and synthetically analyze scientific article figures in English

 -Know how to make the link between the development of certain pathologies and the deregulation of these molecular mechanisms.